Cap-go/capacitor-data-storage-sqlite/readme.md

 Ionic App that shows an integration of [capacitor-data-storage-sqlite plugin](https://github.com/jepiqueau/ionic-capacitor-data-storage-sqlite)

-## Limitations
+## Remarks
-The second release of the plugin includes the Native IOS code (Objective-C/Swift)  and the Native Android code (Java) using Capacitor v1.0.0-alpha.37
+The third release of the plugin includes the Native IOS code (Objective-C/Swift),the Native Android code (Java) and the Web code (Typescript) using Capacitor v1.0.0-alpha.37

-## Roadmap
+## Dependencies
-    - Web with IndexDB
+The IOS code is based on SQLite.swift as wrapper for SQLite, the Web code has been implemented with localforage  as wrapper for indexDB.